Esri/geojson-layer-js/README.md

 # geojson-layer-js

-An easy to load GeoJSON resources into your [ArcGIS](https://developers.arcgis.com/javascript/) map.
+An easy way to load GeoJSON resources into your [ArcGIS](https://developers.arcgis.com/javascript/) map.
 This is a simple custom layer that uses [Terraformer](http://terraformer.io) to convert GeoJSON to ArcGIS JSON.
 It "should" support all GraphicLayer operations. e.g. popups, rendering...

 [View demo app](http://esri.github.io/geojson-layer-js/geojsonlayer.html)